-In my Gardens4u business I design gardens based on the wishes and dreams of my clients.
+In my Gardens4u business, I design gardens based on the wishes and dreams of my clients.
 In a moment of silliness, as I was waiting for Premier Ford to allow me to get back into those gardens, I painted Gardens4me on the archway over the gate to my own backyard garden.
 That’s because they have been created according to my taste and no one else’s.
 My personal oasis of sorts.
 This post focuses on the June blooms in my gardens.

 The following gallery of pictures is from my backyard.
 It seems the garden gets bigger each year and the lawn shrinks…